Tammy Baldwin

 Tammy Suzanne Green Baldwin (born February 11, 1962) is an American politician and lawyer serving since 2013 as the junior United States senator from Wisconsin.
 A member of the Democratic Party, she has also served as the secretary of the Senate Democratic Caucus since 2017.
 Baldwin has been the dean of the United States congressional delegation from Wisconsin since 2023, when Representative Ron Kind retired.

 Baldwin graduated from Smith College and the University of Wisconsin Law School, and was a lawyer in private practice before entering the Wisconsin State Assembly in 1993.
 She served three terms from Wisconsin's 78th Assembly district from 1993 to 1999, and seven terms as the United States congresswoman from Wisconsin's 2nd congressional district from 1999 to 2013.
 She was elected to the United States Senate in 2012, and reelected in 2018 and 2024.

-Baldwin is the first openly lesbian woman elected to the Wisconsin State Assembly (1993), the first openly lesbian woman and first woman elected to the U.S. House from Wisconsin (1998), and the first openly LGBT person and first woman elected to the U.S. Senate from Wisconsin (2012).
+Baldwin is the first openly lesbian woman elected to the Wisconsin State Assembly (1993), the first openly lesbian woman and first woman elected to the U.S. House from Wisconsin (1998), and the first openly LGBTQ person and first woman elected to the U.S. Senate from Wisconsin (2012).
 She has a progressive voting record on healthcare, reproductive rights, and LGBT rights.

 Early life, education, and early career

 Baldwin was born and raised in Madison, Wisconsin.
 Her mother, who died in 2017, was 19 and going through a divorce when Baldwin was born.
 Baldwin was raised by her grandparents and spent Saturdays with her mother, who suffered from mental illness and opioid addiction.
 Her maternal grandfather, biochemist David E. Green, was Jewish (the son of immigrants from Russia and Germany), and her maternal grandmother, who was Anglican, was English-born.
 Baldwin's aunt is biochemist Rowena Green Matthews.
 Through her maternal grandfather, Baldwin is a third cousin of comedian Andy Samberg.

 Baldwin graduated from Madison West High School in 1980 as the class valedictorian.
 She earned a Bachelor of Arts from Smith College in 1984 and a Juris Doctor from the University of Wisconsin Law School in 1989.

-Before entering state politics, Baldwin first held political office at age 24 when she was elected to the Dane County Board of Supervisors in 1986.
+Baldwin has worked as an attorney in private practice.
+Before entering state politics, she first held political office in 1986, when she was elected to the Board of supervisors for Dane County, Wisconsin.
 She served on the board until 1994.
 She also served one year on the Madison Common Council to fill a vacancy.

-Baldwin has worked as an attorney in private practice.